coredns/coredns/plugin/auto/README.md

   like `{<number>}` are replaced with the respective matches in the file name, e.g. `{1}` is the first match, `{2}` is the second.
 The default is: `db\.(.*)  {1}` i.e. from a file with the name `db.example.com`, the extracted origin will be `example.com`.
+* `transfer` enables zone transfers.
+It may be specified multiples times. `To` or `from` signals the direction. **ADDRESS** must be denoted in CIDR notation (e.g., 127.0.0.1/32) or just as plain addresses.
+The special wildcard `*` means: the entire internet (only valid for 'transfer to').
+  When an address is specified a notify message will be send whenever the zone is reloaded.
 * `reload` interval to perform reloads of zones if SOA version changes and zonefiles.
 It specifies how often CoreDNS should scan the directory to watch for file removal and addition.
 Default is one minute.
   Value of `0` means to not scan for changes and reload. eg. `30s` checks zonefile every 30 seconds and reloads zone when serial changes.